tuan188/MGiGen/README.md

 ```

 ### 6.3.
 View the configuration:
-To view the configuration, run the command:
+To view the configuration, run:

 ```
 $ igen config info